Overview of Banks in China

-For anyone considering a career in banking in China, this list of top banks in China is a helpful guide on where to start.
+For anyone considering a career in banking in China, thE FOLLOWING list of top banks in China is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Founded in 1984, the International and Commercial Bank of China provides various banking products and services worldwide.
 The bank comprises Corporate Banking, Personal Banking, and Treasury Operations segments.
 ICBC is headquartered in Beijing and employs around 465,000 individuals.

-As of December 31, 2016, it operated approximately 16,788 domestic institutions and 412 overseas institutions, as well as approximately 1,507 correspondent banks.
+ICBC operates approximately 16,197 domestic institutions and 426 overseas institutions, as well as approximately 1,507 correspondent banks.

 Established in 1954, China Construction Bank offers various banking and related financial services in the People’s Republic of China.
 The bank consists of Corporate Banking, Personal Banking, and Treasury Business divisions.
 Headquartered in Beijing, it manages approximately 14,741 domestic institutions and 29 overseas institutions.

 Operating out of Beijing, the Agriculture Bank of China was established in 1951.
-The bank provides corporate and retail banking products and services through its 500,000 employees.
+The bank provides corporate and retail banking products and services through its over 450,000 employees.
 It operates through Corporate Banking, Personal Banking, and Treasury Operations segments.

-As of December 31, 2016, the bank managed 23,682 branches in China, 10 overseas branches, and three overseas representative offices.
+As of December 31, 2020, the bank manages 22,938 branches in China, 13 overseas branches, and three overseas representative offices.